The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Symmetric Cones

-Euclidean Jordan algebra $\En$ is said to be \emph{simple} if it is not a \mbox{Cartesian} product of two Euclidean Jordan algebras of positive dimensions.
-Up to linear isomorphism there are only five kinds of Euclidean simple Jordan algebras.
-Let $\mathbb{K}$ denote either the real numbers $\RR$, the complex ones $\mathbb{C}$, quaternions $\mathbb{H}$ or the octonions $\mathbb{O}$, and write $S_r(\mathbb{K})$ for the space of $r\times r$ Hermitian matrices valued in $\mathbb{K}$, endowed with the Euclidean structure $\scalar{\xx,\yy}=\Trace(\xx\cdot\bar{\yy})$ and with the Jordan product
+A Euclidean Jordan algebra $\En$ is said to be \emph{simple} if it is not a \mbox{Cartesian} product of two Euclidean Jordan algebras of positive dimensions.
+Up to linear isomorphism, there are only five kinds of Euclidean simple Jordan algebras.
+Let $\mathbb{K}$ denote either the real numbers $\RR$, the complex ones $\mathbb{C}$, the quaternions $\mathbb{H}$ or the octonions $\mathbb{O}$.
+Let us write $S_r(\mathbb{K})$ for the space of $r\times r$ Hermitian matrices valued in $\mathbb{K}$, endowed with the Euclidean structure $\scalar{\xx,\yy}=\Trace(\xx\cdot\bar{\yy})$ and with the Jordan product